-The sys.getfilesystemencoding() function returns the encoding to use on your current system, in case you want to do the encoding manually, but there's not much reason to bother.
+The sys.getfilesystemencoding () function returns the encoding to use on your current system, in case you want to do the encoding manually, but there's not much reason to bother.
 When opening a file for reading or writing, you can usually just provide the Unicode string as the filename, and it will be automatically converted to the right encoding for you:

 '''

-filename = u'filename\u4500abc'
+filename = 'filename\u4500abc'

-f = open(filename, 'w')
+with open(filename, 'w') as f:

 f.write('blah\n')

-f.close()

 '''

-Functions in the os module such as os.stat() will also accept Unicode filenames.
+Functions in the os module such as os.stat () will also accept Unicode filenames.

-os.listdir(), which returns filenames, raises an issue: should it return the Unicode version of filenames, or should it return 8-bit strings containing the encoded versions? os.listdir() will do both, depending on whether you provided the directory path as an 8-bit string or a Unicode string.
-If you pass a Unicode string as the path, filenames will be decoded using the filesystem's encoding and a list of Unicode strings will be returned, while passing an 8-bit path will return the 8-bit versions of the filenames.
+Function os.listdir(), which returns filenames, raises an issue: should it return the Unicode version of filenames, or should it return byte strings containing the encoded versions? os.listdir() will do both, depending on whether you provided the directory path as a byte string or a Unicode string.
+If you pass a Unicode string as the path, filenames will be decoded using the filesystem's encoding and a list of Unicode strings will be returned, while passing a byte path will return the byte string versions of the filenames.
 For example, assuming the default filesystem encoding is UTF-8, running the following program:

 '''

-fn = u'filename\u4500abc'
+fn = 'filename\u4500abc'

 f = open(fn, 'w')

 f.close()

-'''

-'''

 import os

-print os.listdir('.')

-print os.listdir(u'.')

-'''
+print(os.listdir(b'.'))

+print(os.listdir('.'))

 will produce the following output:

-'''

 amk:~$ python t.py

+[b'.svn', b'filename\xe4\x94\x80abc', ...]

-['.svn', 'filename\xe4\x94\x80abc', ...]
+['.svn', 'filename\u4500abc', ...]

-[u'.svn', u'filename\u4500abc', ...]

 '''